European Alliance: History

-In 2004 the group was reconstituted as Union for Europe of the Nations – European Alliance (UEN–EA), uniting a wide range of political options, from traditionally centrist parties to more national-conservative ones.
+In 2004 the group was reconstituted as "Union for Europe of the Nations – European Alliance (UEN–EA)", uniting a wide range of political options, from traditionally centrist parties to more national-conservative ones.
 At the time, the group was partly affiliated with the European Parliament's Union for Europe of the Nations.

-In 2009, the group restored its original name and has since returned to its regionalist roots.
+In 2009, the group restored its original name and returned to its regionalist roots being reestablished in every new mandate since.

+In 2021 after Brexit, the group suffered of a great member loss due to the depart of the Scottish and Welsh members which formed a big part of the group.

 Present

-EA group currently gathers 29 members and alternates from Catalonia, Corsica, Flanders, Friesland, Hungary, Ireland, Lithuania, Navarra, Poland, Romania and Slovakia.
+EA group currently gathers 31 members and alternates from Corsica, Flanders, Ireland, Lithuania, Navarra, Poland, and Romania.

 Political priorities

 Apart from its regionalist affiliations, the group gathers a significant number of independent members active in the development of Europe's disadvantaged regions, particularly rural, mountainous and island areas.
 In addition, a strong focus is put on the promotion of green economy and the protection of Europe's cultural and linguistic diversity, especially regional identities.

 Some of the group's main priorities include: